THE POWER OF WORDS

 THE USE OF THE WRITTEN WORD IN THE OLD DAYS . . .

-Before you read the next words, please know that I am not against the progression of the technology in communication.
-And I am really not ancient, but I remember a time in which hours might be put into a letter before it was actually delivered to someone, especially in business.
-The manager would spend time thinking about the message he wanted to convey, taking the person to whom he would be delivering this letter into consideration.
+Before you read the next words, please know that I am not against the progress of technology in communication.
+And I am really not ancient, but I remember a time in which hours might be spent composing a letter before it was actually delivered to someone, especially in business.
+The manager would spend time thinking about the message he wanted to convey.
+Taking the person to whom he would be delivering this letter into consideration.
 Now we call it studying the demographics of the person or people to whom we are sending out these words.
 We would want to “speak their language”.
 And most times we would want to convey professionalism.
 So the manager would write or dictate what he wanted to say.
 I would type it out in a rough draft, double spaced.
 He/she would reread his words and usually make some revisions.
 I would type it again, careful to not make any errors in grammar, punctuation and God forbid, NO TYPOS!
 Because back then you were using a thing called a typewriter!
 Some of you may have never used one.
 But if you made a mistake often times you would have to type the document all over again!
 Sometimes this letter or document would be typed several times over and reviewed by more than one person before it was even mailed out!
 This written form of communication was more than just words on paper.
-It was many times the recipients first impression of your business.
+It was many times the recipient’s first impression of your business.
 There are still times written communication or documents have this much thought and time put into them, but not much anymore.
-Typo’s who cares.
-It’s not my fault spell check didn’t catch it, besides most of the written communication I see from the other person has typo’s and abbreviations and often times spell check picks a word you never intended to use!
-There very possibly will be typo’s on this webpage.
+Typo’s, who cares?
+It’s not my fault spell check didn’t catch it, besides most of the written communication I see from the other person has typos and abbreviations and often times spell check picks a word you never intended to use!
+There very possibly will be typos on this web page.
 Shame on me.
-I have a Communications and Journalism Degree I should know better than to just spit something out on the computer without checking it over a few times.
+I have a Communications and Journalism degree.
+I should know better than to just spit something out on the computer without checking it over a few times.
 But hey, who has the time for that now?